 With this figure top of mind, I created a game with each purchase.
 I could, for example, buy a new pair of designer jeans for $100 – or I could put the money into savings and ‘buy’ one day of our trip.

 By breaking it down into daily dollar figures, I was able to keep my eye on the prize, celebrate small wins and feel ecstatic about it.
-I was able to shift my elation from spending to saving.
+I was able to shift my elation from spending to tracking my savings.

 Pro Tip: We are also programmed to believe that in order to have fun, we need to spend money.
 This is simply not true!
 You can find heaps of free things to do that entertaining and fun!